Welcome To GO! YouTube! Channel of EMOJI-GO! MUSIC

 Sheet music may look complicated, but once you’ve gotten the hang of a few simple elements like notes, bars and clefs, you’re ready to rock.
 Tim Hansen hits the instrumental basics you need to read music.

-the best binary options trading software Really Good!
+Really Good!
 Really, really good.
 Now we are VISUALISING music.

 In standard notation, rhythm is indicated on a musical bar line.
 But there are other ways to visualize rhythm that can be more intuitive.